 Have a look at the mapped Requirement and its information.
 It’s execution status is Failed.

-Click on the Req.
-ID to open the Requirement.
-Here, you can view details of the Requirement.
+Click on the Linked Defects with the Requirements.
+Here, you can view the linked defects.

-You can view the Attachment of the Requirement as shown below:
+You can view the Attachment of the Defect, as shown below:

 You can open Requirement Attachment file to view details: